coatyio/coaty-js/docs/man/communication-protocol.md

 the whole universe of system objects.
 Usually, external IDs are only unique for a specific type of objects.

-The optional `parentObjectId` property refers to the unique UUID of the parent object.
+The optional `parentObjectId` property refers to the UUID of the parent object.
 It is used to model parent-child relationships of objects.
 For example, Annotation objects can be modelled as children of target objects they are attached to.

-The optional `assigneeUserId` property specifies the unique UUID of the user object that this object has been assigned to currently.
+The optional `assigneeUserId` property specifies the UUID of the user object that this object has been assigned to currently.

-The optional `locationId` property refers to the unique UUID of the Location object that this object has been associated with.
+The optional `locationId` property refers to the UUID of the Location object that this object has been associated with.

 The optional `isDeactivated` property marks an object that is no longer used.
 The